flisanp/ms2-barcelona-guide/README.md

 Image appears too small and does not move to underneath the text.
 	- changed setting from `col-6` to `col-12 col-lg-6`

- - Header remained transparent when scrolling which made the menu difficult to read.
-	- Added `bg-white` to `navbar` class.

- - Unable to customize color on navbar menu when hovering.
-	- Added `!important;`  to `.menu a`

- - Unable to customize color on active pages.
-	- Added `!important;`  to `.active`

- - Send Button in the form on the contact page was hidden behind the image on small devices.
-   - Removed `position:absolute` from `.button-text-form`

  - Mobile responsiveness for hero image not working + Mobile responsiveness for hero text not working.
 Text size does not decrease and is overlapping.
     - Added class name `hero-container` to `<div class="container-fluid">` and linked the image with CSS instead of `<img>` element in the html like I did first.
 Added class name `jumbotron` from Bootstrap to my section element and placed text and button inside that section instead of in seperate `div` elements like I did from the beginning.